VladMoonser/Luacord/README.md

 # Luacord
-An upcoming Discord API library written in Lua.
+An upcoming Discord API library written in Lua using LuaRT.